Pauli propagation enables fast classical simulation of strongly correlated quantum systems: Theory

 where $g_i$ depend on $s$ and are purely complex.
 Since $\delta s$ is small, we can expand this solution in a product formula:

-Using the equation above, we \emph{could} proceed by using SPD to sequentially evolve $H(s)$ by the series of Paulis in $G(s)$, each time truncating $H(s)$ by deleting Paulis with magnitudes smaller than $\epsilon$.
-However, keeping $\delta s$ small (a requirement to explicitly integrate Eq. \ref{eq:dbf}) would require too many rotations for efficient convergence.
+Exact flow along the Riemannian gradient frequently stagnates at excited eigenstates, which act as low-variance saddle points \cite{zander_db_qite_geom_2025, wiersema2023optimizing}.
+Approximating this flow via sequential Pauli rotations (Eq.~\ref{eq:single}) with adaptive step sizes and a greedy selection of operators (detailed in the next section) introduces trajectory fluctuations that has been suggested \cite{pervez2025riemannian} to help the optimization escape these saddle points, with randomized approaches also potentially being helpful \cite{malvetti2024randomized, mcmahon2025equating}.
+Furthermore, while recent approaches have sought to implement these Riemannian gradient flows on quantum hardware by approximating the exact gradient via random projections into polynomial-sized Pauli subspaces \cite{pervez2025riemannian}, our deterministic vDBF approach allows for scalable classical simulation of much larger systems.
+Using the equation above, we \emph{could} proceed by using \texttt{PP} to sequentially evolve $H(s)$ by the series of Paulis in $G(s)$, each time truncating $H(s)$ by deleting Paulis with magnitudes smaller than $\epsilon$.
+However, keeping $\delta s$ small (a requirement to explicitly integrate Eq.~\ref{eq:dbf}) would require too many rotations for efficient convergence.
 In the next section, we propose a modification of this strategy that accelerates this convergence.